KaitmazianMO/ArbitraryTypeStack/README.md

   ### Iclude the library after you set the type of stack

-   To include the library you sould use this strange command:
+   To include the library you sould use this command:

    ```#include "stack.h"```